The Ant64S — Starter Edition

 • Not just an emulator box

-A modern “home computer” architecture, designed for creativity, hacking, and exploration, using today’s silicon but yesterday’s clarity.
+A modern "home computer" architecture, designed for creativity, hacking, and exploration — using today's silicon but yesterday's clarity.

-Relationship to the other members of the Ant64 family
+Relationship to the Ant64 Family

 Important: The Ant64 family of home computers are at early design/prototype stage, everything you see here is subject to change.